The Day Before: From Epic Hype to Unprecedented Disaster

 Then Fntastic goes dark… again.

 At this point, the skepticism had overtaken the hype.
 With top-notch graphics and huge ambitions, but inexplicable delays and the realization that the public has yet to see any unscripted gameplay, people started to wonder what was going on with The Day Before.
-Rumors started flying that the trailers were fake and the game didn’t actually exist.
+Rumors started flying that the trailers were fake and that the game didn’t actually exist.

 Blood, Sweat, & Volunteers